metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 ## WIP Notes

-- Some abilities require charisma?
-To win over the dead?
 - Kill to unlock spell slots?
 - Tormented essence - you didn't die, you've been around death so frequently that you have become haunted.
 Either you killed a lot or were around people who died